Born: 17th June 1872, Ipswich.

 David George Gibb, born Ipswich.

-Alexander’s niece Elizabeth Kelt, 23, Nursery/Governess, born Scotland.
+Jessie’s niece Elizabeth Flett, 23, Nursery/Governess, Wick, Caithness, born Scotland.

 1891 13, Cornhill, Ipswich.